prithviie/automation-using-hand-gestures/README.md

 # Automation using Hand Gestures

 This project involves recognizing real time gestures and automating simple real life tasks such as turning on/off appliances, interacting with a television and other electronic items.
-This project implements **Home Automation using a Convolution Neural Network** based gesture classifier.
+This project implements **Home Automation with hand gestures using Background Elimination and Convolution Neural Network based classifier**.
 These gestures are used as an actuation mechanism for actuating various household items.
-CLick [here](#output) to see the output.<br>
+Click [here](#output) to see the output.<br>

 ## About the Project